-For the 2023 program, seven problem statements were submitted for the four topic areas selected by the BOD.
-Ultimately, the BOD decided that four problem statements should be included in the RFP for Program Year 2023.
-This RFP was distributed to potential researchers at research institutions in contributing states on September 13, 2022.
-The deadline for proposal submittal was October 13, 2022.
-A total of 5 proposals were submitted that addressed three of the four problem statements.
-In two cases, competing proposals were submitted.
-The proposals for these two subjects were submitted were distributed on October 21, 2022 to the contributing state DOT representatives for an initial ranking.
-The deadline for these rankings was November 4, 2022.
-Upon completion of the first ranking the contributing state DOT representatives from the BOD were provided the top ranked and/or only proposal from all three topics.
-It was determined that all three of these proposals could be funded and a second ranking was not needed.
-The contributing state DOT representatives unanimously agreed to fund a proposal for all three topics in program year 2023 with TPF-5(438) funding.
+For the 2024 program, eleven problem statements were submitted for the four topic areas selected by the BOD.
+Ultimately, the BOD decided that three problem statements should be included in the RFP for Program Year 2024.
+This RFP was distributed to potential researchers at research institutions in contributing states on September 7, 2023.
+The deadline for proposal submittal was October 9, 2023.
+A total of 19 proposals were submitted that addressed all three of the problem statements.
+There were competing proposals for all three topics.
+All the proposals were distributed on October 20, 2023 to the contributing state DOT representatives for an initial ranking.
+The original deadline for these rankings was November 10, 2023.
+The last initial ranking submittal arrived on November 27, 2023.
+Upon completion of the first stage of ranking the contributing state DOT representatives from the BOD were provided the top ranked proposal for each of the three topics.
+Ultimately, it was decided that the top ranked proposals for all three topics would be funded.

-The 2023 SWZDI administrative agreement with InTrans was also provided, reviewed, and approved by the BOD for funding from the pooled fund account number TPF-5(438).
-The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the initiation and guidance of newly selected projects for program year 2023 and organization of a face to face meeting of the BOD.
+The 2024 SWZDI administrative agreement with InTrans was also provided, reviewed, and approved by the BOD for funding from the pooled fund account number TPF-5(438).
+The administrative tasks approved for funding are documented within the proposal work plan in Appendix A. These tasks include activities related to the initiation and guidance of newly selected projects for program year 2024.

-YEAR 2023 PROGRAM
+YEAR 2024 PROGRAM

-The three proposals approved by the BOD for program year 2023 (TPF-5(438)) are expected to total \$218,911.
-Available funding for 2023 was \$379,887 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
-The administrative agreement was also funded for a total of \$46,500.
-The 2023 program year projects, including the administrative agreement, are summarized in Table 2.
+The cost of three proposals approved by the BOD for program year 2024 (TPF-5(438)) funding are expected to total \$242,490.
+Available funding for 2024 research projects was \$332,976 and was comprised of remaining funds from previous years and new contributions from the participating states as shown in Table 1.
+The administrative agreement for program year 2024 was also funded for a total of \$46,500 (from the total in Table 1).
+The 2024 program year projects, including the administrative agreement, are summarized in Table 2.

 Table 1.
-State SWZDI Contributions - 2022 (TPF-5(438))
+State SWZDI Contributions - 2024 (TPF-5(438))

 Agency Funding level

 Illinois \$25,000

 Iowa \$50,000

 Kansas \$25,000

 Michigan \$25,000

+Minnesota \$25,000

 Missouri \$50,000

-Minnesota \$25,000

 Nebraska \$25,000

 Texas \$25,000

 Wisconsin \$25,000

 Carryover from

-Previous Years \$104,887
+Previous Years \$104,476

-Total \$379,887
+Total \$379,476

 The projects listed in Table 2 have been approved for funding by the SWZDI pooled fund BOD.
 The universities indicated are in negotiation to contract directly with the Iowa DOT for individual projects and InTrans assists with the pooled fund and contract administration.
-There are \$114,476 in remaining funds after contracting is completed for the 2023 project year projects.
+There are \$90,486 in remaining funds after contracting is completed for the 2024 project year projects.

 Table 2.
-SWZDI BOD Approved Projects (2023)
+SWZDI BOD Approved Projects (2024)

 Principal Fund

 Proposal Investigator University Amount Account Status

 Iowa State TPF-

 Program Administration Keith Knapp University \$46,500 5(438) Pending

-Michigan
+Improving Work Zone

+Management and Safety

+Through AI-Powered Meenakshi

-Merging Implementation Peter State TPF-
+Connected Vehicle Data Sumeet Iowa State TPF-

-Criteria Savolainen University \$100,000 5(438) Pending
+Analysis Arya University \$76,410 5(438) Pending

-Usefulness and Reliability

-of Probe Data when
+Wayne

-Altering Work Zone Iowa State TPF-
+Accommodation of Steven State TPF-

-Message Signs Chris Day University \$53,911 5(438) Pending
+Vulnerable Road Users Lavrenz University \$91,080 5(438) Pending

-Guidance for

-Incorporating Work Zone
+Guillermo

-Data within Traffic Skylar Iowa State TPF-
+Basulto- Iowa State TPF-

-Management Operations Knickerbocker University \$65,000 5(438) Pending
+Work Zone Performance Elias University \$75,000 5(438) Pending